 8. Learn a new Garden Skill

 Set yourself a goal to improve your knowledge this year.
-Attend a course, read books, try DIY solutions rather than buying new.
+Take a course, read books, try DIY solutions rather than buying new.
 These simple steps help you become more self-sufficient and save money.

 9. Go 100% Organic

 If you have been compromising and still using synthetic or chemical ‘solutions’, consider swapping to organic alternatives.
-It may require a new mind and skill set, but your health will benefit.
+It may require a new mind and skill set, but your health will benefit and so will the living creatures in your garden.

 “There are always consequences for using chemicals: for the environment, the critters living in your soil that help your plants – and also for YOUR HEALTH.” – Anne Gibson, The Micro Gardener